 The Effects Of Ozone Layer Depletion

-Many readers growing up in the late 20th Century will remember the term "Hole In The Ozone Layer."
+Readers who grew up in the late 20th Century may remember the term "Hole In The Ozone Layer."
 It refers to a process called Ozone Layer Depletion, which poses a significant threat to life on the planet.

-The ozone layer is a thin blanket of concentrated ozone gas in the stratosphere, enveloping the Earth at an altitude of 15-35 kilometers or 9-22 miles.
-It performs the crucial role of absorbing approximately 98% of the sun's dangerous ultraviolet radiation, which reaches the planet's atmosphere.
+The ozone layer is defined as a thin layer of concentrated ozone gas in the stratosphere, enveloping the Earth at altitudes of 15-35 kilometers or 9-22 miles.
+It performs the crucial role of absorbing approximately 98% of the sun's dangerous ultraviolet radiation, reaching the planet's atmosphere.

 For anyone who was too young or not even born when this event occurred, here's a very short recap of what happened: